+1. Group Insurance

-1. Group Insurance: The employer contribution to health insurance for eligible employees shall be \$325.00 per month for the fiscal year ending June 30, 2002, and \$366.00 per month for the fiscal year ending June 30, 2003.
-All permanent half-time or more employees who regularly work more than six (6) months in any twelve (12) month period are eligible for coverage under the Montana University System Group Health Insurance Program.
-The employees for up to four (4) months while an employee is on a workers' compensation leave of absence as a result of an injury sustained while employed at a unit of the university system.
+The employer contribution to group insurance shall be the amount established in state statute.
+The employer will continue to make health insurance contributions on behalf of employees for up to four (4) months while an employee is on a workers 'compensation leave of absence as a result of an injury sustained while employed at a unit of the university system.